learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 ## Summary and way forward

-There are several ways to configure managed services such as databases in your cluster.
+There are several ways to configure cloud managed services such as databases in your cluster.

-Some options are fully integrated with your cluster, and they behave as if they were deployed in the cluster.
+Some options give you full integration, and you create resources without noticing that they are not part of the cluster.

 With the Service Catalog, for example, you submit a YAML definition in the cluster the triggers the creation of a managed resource in your cloud provider.

-Managing resources with Kubernetes feel natural, and you can offer a more consistent and unified experience to the user of your cluster.
+Managing resources with Kubernetes feels natural, and you can offer a more consistent and unified experience to the user of your cluster.

 _But what's the price?_